mw-hrastega/jenkins-matlab-plugin/CONFIGDOC.md

 ![tool_remote](https://user-images.githubusercontent.com/48831250/98685471-67676400-2335-11eb-9db5-bd027bc053f6.PNG)

 ### Use MATLAB as a Tool in Pipeline Project
 To invoke MATLAB as a Jenkins tool using Declarative Pipeline syntax, use a `tools` block in your `Jenkinsfile`.
 To specify the tool in the block, use the `matlab` keyword followed by the name assigned to the tool on the **Global Tool Configuration** page.
-For example, run the commands in a file `myscript.m` using the MATLAB version that has been registered as a tool named R2021a.
+For example, run `myscript.m` using the MATLAB version that has been registered as a tool named R2021a.

 ```groovy
 // Declarative Pipeline